-- Vote Casting: Rhode Island uses paper ballots.
+Vote Casting: Rhode Island uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 7:00am and 8:00pm (ET) across the state. - Mail-in Ballots: All voters are eligible to vote by mail without an excuse.
+On Election Day, polling places will be open between 7:00am and 8:00pm (ET) across the state.

+Mail-in Ballots: All voters are eligible to vote by mail without an excuse.
 The deadline for requesting a ballot is October 13, 2020.
 If circumstances arise within 20 days of an election, voters may request an emergency mail ballot until November 2, 2020.
-Voted ballots must be returned by Election Day. - Early Voting: For the first time, Rhode Island is offering in-person early voting at the voter's city or town hall beginning on October 14, 2020.
+Voted ballots must be returned by Election Day.

+Early Voting: For the first time, Rhode Island is offering in-person early voting at the voter's city or town hall beginning on October 14, 2020.

 CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
 CISA Region I will be monitoring remotely and standing by if support is requested.
-The Protective Security Advisor, Cybersecurity Advisor, and Regional th the aparts, Team will remain in close contact with the Rhode Island SoS Office, Rhode Island Fusion Center, Rhode Island National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day.
+The Protective Security Advisor, Cybersecurity Advisor, and Regional h th. parts, Shi the parts, Shi the call the cal Team will remain in close contact with the Rhode Island SoS Office, Rhode Island Fusion Center, Rhode Island National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day.